Makavetskaya/landing-part-1-/READNE.md

-The project at the "TeachMeSkills" courses.
+# The project at the "TeachMeSkills" courses of HTML/CSS